 Once you leave the church, head south towards one of the main squares in Budapest, Vörösmarty tér.
 This square houses the world-known Gerbaud Bakery, a good place to sit and have one of its delicious pastries.

 From Vörösmarty square, take Váci utca, the most famous shopping street in Budapest, until you see the Central Market Hall (also called Great Market Hall).
-If you are a bit peckish, the market’s first floor is packed with small food stands that sell all types of dishes.
+If you're feeling a bit hungry, the market’s first floor is packed with small food stands that sell all types of dishes.
 If you prefer to find somewhere to rest and have a proper meal, Váci utca and its adjacent streets have many restaurants.

 After exploring the Market, take the tram 47 or 49 toDeák Ferenc tér.
-During the ride, you will pass (to your right) the Hungarian National Museum and the Great Synagogue, which is open every day except Saturdays.
+During the ride, you'll pass (to your right) the Hungarian National Museum and the Great Synagogue, which is open every day except Saturdays.

 From Deák Ferenc tér walk down Andrássy Avenue until you come across the Hungarian State Opera House.
 If you get to the Opera at 3 pm you can do the English-speaking guided tour, which we found curious and definitely worthwhile.